langjam/jam0002/creators_of_templ/README.md

 }
 ```

-Now if you do that, you can see an infinitely nested circle going blacker and blacker.
+Now if you do that, you can see an infinitely\* nested circle going blacker and blacker.

 This is because "anything that has class .infinitely\_nested contains circle.infinitely\_nested"
 Since it's a recursive definition, we get that pattern.

 You also might have noticed a variable `$depth`, it's a built-in variable that tells how nested the element is.
+(For example, nesting of `root` is 0)

+\* Theres a recursion limit
 ---

 Another interesting property of selectors is they match only all of the elements match